180254/scheduled-events-operator-2/README.txt

 # scheduled-events-operator-2

+The application responds to scheduled events for virtual machines on the Azure platform by draining AKS nodes.

+## advertising slogan

 Avoid the hassle when Azure maintains one of the nodes in your Azure Kubernetes Service cluster.
-This is a program written in python, installed as a deamonset in your AKS cluster, that will take care of that.
+This program takes care of that.
+The program is written in python and is installable as a daemon in the AKS cluster.

-## not a short story about what this is about and what it's used for
+## a longer story about what it's about and what it's for

-Azure does VM maintenance from time to time and lets you know a little bit in advance via scheduled events. https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events
+Azure does VM maintenance from time to time and notifies you some time in advance using scheduled events. https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events

-This listens for scheduled events.
+The program listens for scheduled events.
 It then takes automatic action to avoid service downtime.
-If a scheduled event occurs, it automatically drain the node in preparation for maintenance.
+If a scheduled event occurs, it automatically drains the node in preparation for maintenance.
-The node becomes empty, so no maintenance operations on it can harm your service.
+The node becomes empty so that no maintenance operations can harm your service.
-The node will become useful again after a period of time, or it will soon be removed by the cluster's autoscaler.
+The node will become serviceable again after some time, or the cluster's autoscaler will soon remove it.

-For this to work, your cluster&application must respond correctly to a node drain operation.
+Your cluster and application must respond correctly to a node drain operation for this to work.
-In particular, you need: a working graceful shutdown, PodDisruptionBudget policy.
+In particular, you need a working application graceful shutdown, PodDisruptionBudget policy.

-The program works in a painfully simple way, it has dependencies on several external programs (kubectl).
+The program works in a painfully simple way, has dependencies on several external programs (kubectl).
 Docker image size is under 70 MB, python and dependencies take up some disk space.

-## how to build and run this
+## building and running

-Deployment can be done in a standard way.
+You can do the deployment the standard way.
 Assume that "todayisnotmonday" is your Azure Container Registry.
 The deployment for AKS+helm is as follows: